Yak in gokyo

 AccommodationHotel

-After trekking for 5-6 hours over stony trails, itis best to spend the day in Namche Bazaar.
+After trekking for 4 to 5 hours over stony trails, it's best to spend the day in Namche Bazaar.

 This place is also excellent.
 We can roam around it.
 The rest of the day will also help us adapt to high altitude, where oxygen levels are generally low.